 Each HVAC unit has different components, with their own price range and additional costs to consider.
 Our research indicates that today’s industry standard includes three types of HVAC units:

 Let’s check out the cost to replace different types of HVAC units.

 Central air conditioner

 At the lower end are economy models.
-These models provide reliable comfort, but be sure to warn your customer that they may end up paying the price in the long term as economy models use up more energy.
+Based on our firsthand experience, these models provide reliable comfort, but be sure to warn your customer that they may end up paying the price in the long term as economy models use up more energy.